cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 As shown before, for demonstration purposes I am cloning first the original repo and then importing from local to create automatically from Jenkins X a new repo in GitHub.
 I could import directly from the GitHub repo, creating then a new commit with the changes to continue to do CI/CD with Jenkins X (for example changing my old `Jenkinsfile` for a new `jenkins-x.yaml`).

-Because I don't want to change the [original repo](https://github.com/dcanadillas/petclinic-kaniko), let's then do the following
+Because I don't want to change the [original repo](https://github.com/dcanadillas/petclinic-kaniko), let's do the following:

 - Clone original repo from the terminal with `git clone https://github.com/dcanadillas/petclinic-kaniko petclinic-jx`.
 - Remove git references `rm -rf petclinic-jx/.git*`.